zyberWare/mysql-tsdns/README.md

 ### A note to the `additionalColumns`-Column in the `serverTables`-Table
 This field is used, to tell the programm, that there are special columns in the specified serverTable.
-At the moment, the only usable special column is `lastLokkup`, which should be an integer as type.
+At the moment, the only usable special column is `lastLookup`, which should be an integer as type.
 If you specified this column, MySQL-TSDNS will save a timestamp in this field, everytime the domain is requested.

 License